streptomyces/advancedR/README.md

     File -> New File -> R Script

-In the blank R script we will write and run the indented lines shown below.
+In the blank R script we will write and run the lines of code shown below.
 Please do this with me so I can explain each step.

     setwd("u:/")